MaryamHashemii/GraphQLSample/README.md

 # Zarin_Test

-This project show the list of product and work with GraphQL.
+This project show the list of Characters and work with GraphQL.

-The technology I used are:
+The technologies I used are:

 1.MVVM+CLEAN Architecture